 Most people will say that renting a scooter is the cheapest option, they are right.
-But, the roads are really bumpy and I’ve seen a couple people with accidents on the road, so If you’re comfortable on a scooter rent if.
+But, the roads are really bumpy and I’ve seen a couple of people with accidents on the road, so If you’re comfortable on a scooter rent if.
 If not, I would suggest hiring a driver during your stay if you want to see the island.
 (You can easily rent a scooter in Nusa Lembongan and Nusa Ceningagn, the roads are way better over there).

 Map Nusa Penida

-To help with creating your trip I made this map with the must-visit hightlights during your stay.
-I am gonna write about my favorite spots to see: Crystal Bay, Broken Beach, Angels Billabong, Kelingking Beach and Atuh Beach.
+To help with creating your trip I made this map with the must-visit highlights during your stay.
+I am gonna write about my favourite spots to see: Crystal Bay, Broken Beach, Angels Billabong, Kelingking Beach and Atuh Beach.
 If are curious for more places to discover the island check out: Waterfall Guyangan, Banah Cliffs, Pulau Seribu viewpoint, Bukit Teletubbies (best time to visit is during or just after the rain season).

 Where to find your accommodation?

-There are a lot of guesthouses, homestays, hostels, villas and a couple hotels.
+There are a lot of guesthouses, homestays, hostels, villas and a couple of hotels.
 Most accommodations you will find around Crystal Bay (west), Atuh Beach (east) and Ped (north).
 The price can be from 10 euro till 80 a night, depends on your budget.

 I stayed in the east of the island with couple friend I met from co-working, we slept in Waterside inn, located in the north of Nusa Penida.
 A really nice, quiet place close to the beach with a really nice breakfast.

-Awesome things to do in Nusa Penida
+Awesome Things to do in Nusa Penida

 See the popular cliffs at Kelingking Beach